allweare-org/All-We-Are-Map/README.md

 # Updating the Map Data (CSV Instructions)

+## Important — do this before exporting

+Before you download the CSV, make sure the formula-based helper columns are filled all the way down for every active row.

+Do not forget to drag down these columns if needed:

+- Customer System Total
+- Matched Customer Name
+- Matched Customer Type
+- Matched Latitude
+- Matched Longitude
+- Matched Population

+If these formulas are not filled down correctly, the map may load incomplete or incorrect names, types, coordinates, or population values.

+---

 The map reads its data from a CSV file exported from our master spreadsheet.
 To update the map, follow these steps exactly.